 The lightweight Specialized Amira Comp sits at a similar price point to the Diamondback Arden 5 Carbon, making it the second most expensive road bike in our roundup.
 But, this bike is meant for racing, endurance, and performance, and its geometry and components match that purpose.

-The Amira Comp has a slightly more compact geometry than some of the other bikes, which gives you a more upright position and may also improve handling at top speeds.
+The Amira Comp has a slightly more compact geometry than some of the other bikes, giving you a more upright position and improving handling at top speeds.
 Its super lightweight frame also makes it a top option for hill climbs.

 The Specialized Amira Comp uses a FACT 9r carbon frame.